flutter/website/src/development/ui/advanced/shaders.md

  }
  ```

-Note that the `setFloat` method isn't called on the `sampler2D` uniform value,
+Note how the indexes used does not count the `sampler2D` uniform.
+This uniform
-so it doesn't appear in its index.
-Set the index of any `shader2D` values
-separately with [`FragmentShader.setImageSampler`[]]
+will be set separately with [`FragmentShader.setImageSampler`][], with the
-and start the index over at 0.
+index starting over at 0.

 Any float uniforms that are left uninitialized will default to `0`.